 If you don’t do it now, when?

 You simply dive in and learn your way out.

 The very process will immerse you and give you a totally individualized perspective on your chosen subject, thereby making it uniquely you.

 The time is always now.

 There’s no such thing as talent.
 Didn’t you know?

 You become smart.

 Or you fritter away your nights and days.

 There’s a reason the smartest and cleverest people in school are almost never the ones who go on to achieve great things.

-Ambition, desire, drive — this is by light years more important than so-called talent.
+Ambition, desire, drive, and, most important of all, persistence — are by light years more important than talent, so-called.